Intracorneal Ring Segments

 Intacs microthin prescription inserts treat mild myopia.
 Reprinted with permission of Addition Technology Inc.

-The ideal refractive surgery procedure is one that is effective, predictable, safe, and potentially reversible.[9, 10] The goal of this article is to present a refractive surgical procedure in which implantation of a polymethyl methacrylate (PMMA) ring or ring segments in the peripheral corneal stroma is used to correct myopia and astigmatism.[11]
-What initially was limited to the correction of myopia and astigmatism is now being primarily used for the management of postrefractive laser surgery associated corneal ectasia and keratoconus.[12, 13, 14, 15, 16]
+The ideal refractive surgery procedure is effective, predictable, safe, and potentially reversible.[11, 12] The goal of this article is to present a refractive surgical procedure in which implantation of a polymethyl methacrylate (PMMA) ring or ring segments in the peripheral corneal stroma is used to correct myopia and astigmatism.[13]
+What initially was limited to correcting myopia and astigmatism now is primarily used to manage post-refractive laser surgery-associated corneal ectasia and keratoconus.[14, 15, 16, 17, 18]

 Device description

 Intrastromal corneal ring segments (Intacs microthin prescription inserts, as shown below), or ICRS, are a more recent design modification of the ICR.
-The ring segments split the ring into two 150° arcs.[19]
+The ring segments split the ring into two 150° arcs.[21]
 The use of ring segments simplifies the implantation procedure.
 Furthermore, ring segments can be placed away from the radial incision, thereby minimizing the potential for incision-related complications.
-The degree of correction (greater-thicker) is determined by the thickness of the Intacs inserts, which are available in 5 sizes: 0.25 mm, 0.275 mm, 0.30 mm, 0.325 mm, and 0.35 mm.[20, 21, 22]
+The degree of correction (greater-thicker) is determined by the thickness of the Intacs inserts, which are available in 5 sizes: 0.25 mm, 0.275 mm, 0.30 mm, 0.325 mm, and 0.35 mm.[22, 23, 24]

 View Image